Body

 International Students

-International undergraduates and graduates without an F1 or J1 Visa enrolled can request to waive if they have comparable coverage in the Houston area during the academic year.
+International undergraduates and graduates without an F-1 or J-1 visa enrolled can request a waiver if they have comparable coverage in the Houston area during the academic year.

 You are considered Exempt if you are currently a Domestic student OR an International student without an F1 or J1 Visa.